TRASH, RECYCLING AND YARD WASTE COLLECTION SCHEDULES:

 third Monday in January.
 There is no limit on the amount of

 landfills or incinerators.
-Therefore, yard waste will no
+Therefore, yard waste will not be

-longer be collected with normal residential trash from December 15
+collected with normal residential trash from December 15 through

-through March 31.
-Residents may compost or mulch their yard
+March 31.
+Residents may compost or mulch their yard wasate

-wasate during this period.
-For a processing fee, residents
+during this period.
+For a processing fee, residents may also

-may also deliver their yard waste to the Tullytown Compost facility
+deliver their yard waste to the Tullytown Compost facility located

 Yard waste, which includes grass clippings, leaves, plants,